-Hot Water Beach is the other star-attraction here, since the thermal water beneath this sandy beach actually reaches up to 64 degrees Celcius!
-Humans have thus put the beach to another use, and dig holes in the sand to create natural hot tubs!
+Hot Water Beach is the other star attraction here since the thermal water beneath this sandy beach reaches up to 64 degrees Celcius!
+Humans have thus put the beach to another use and dug holes in the sand to create natural hot tubs!
 Visit in low tide to join in.

-I personally finished my Coromandel Peninsula day trip with a walk up Paku Hill Summit, which has awesome views over the region.
+I finished my Coromandel Peninsula day trip with a walk-up of Paku Hill Summit, which has incredible regional views.
 Other things to do here include snorkelling or diving, relaxing at New Chums beach, or hiking along the Coromandel Coastal Walkway or the Kauaeranga Kauri Trail through the distinctive Pinnacles.

 DAY TRIPS WITHIN 3.5 HOURS FROM AUCKLAND:

-Aside from the beach, you can visit mcLaren Falls and Kaiate Pools, or if you’re looking to treat yourself visit one of the hot pools.
+Aside from the beach, you can visit McLaren Falls and Kaiate Pools, or if you want to treat yourself, visit one of the hot pools.
 Mount Hot Pools is just $14 entry, or Mount Hot Pools is $13.

 Within the city itself, you can visit the Tauranga Art Gallery, spot the city street art, and stroll through the historic village.
 For something unique, take a detour to Te Puna Quarry Park or do an evening glow worm kayak around Waimarino!

 But best of all?
-Tauranga’s beaches are gorgeous – so if all that sounds to hectic for you, just sit back and relax!
+Tauranga’s beaches are gorgeous – so if all that sounds too hectic for you, just sit back and relax!

 BAY OF ISLANDS

 A fantastic coastal getaway, the Bay of Islands is the perfect retreat for anyone needing some rest outside the big city.
 Admittedly, this option is better as a weekend trip if you’re hoping to relax since it is over a 3-hour drive from Auckland to get here.